James Ibur is a nationally exhibited Artist living in St. Louis, Missouri. His mediums include ceramics, drawing, painting, writing and music.

 Ibur is a Professor of Art, Coordinator of Ceramics and Assistant Chair of Design, Visual and Performing Arts at Saint Louis Community College - Meramec.
 In 2018, he was awarded a $20,000 Regional Arts Commission Fellowship.
 He received an MFA from the University of Illinois/Champaign-Urbana, studied at UC/Davis and a BA from the University of Colorado/Boulder.
 Ibur completed residencies at both the Archie Bray Foundation and Banff Centre for the Arts.

 I make objects that explore the drama of human experiences and the complicated relationship humanity has with the natural world.
 Ranging from subtle to bold, my autobiographical work is an opportunity to speak to universal themes.

-My newest works connect iconic forms and landscapes- inner and outer- suggesting complex narratives.
+My newest works connect iconic forms in atmospheric landscapes- inner and outer- suggesting complex narratives.